-Meditation brings focus and mentally clarity and it helps us tame the saboteur voice.
+Meditation brings focus and mental clarity and it helps us tame the saboteur’s voice.

 Think of meditation and mindfulness simply as an opportunity to clear your head.
 The idea is to allow your brain to rest and find quiet.
 Many studies have linked meditation with the ability to focus.
 When you have built this muscle, this focus stays available to you at anytime when you need to be able to concentrate or solve difficult problems.
 When we feel sharp and able to solve life’s problems, we feel more confident.

-Normally our brain is abuzz with internal chatter and thoughts about the past, present and future.
+Normally our brain is abuzz with internal chatter and thoughts about the past, present, and future.
 Oftentimes that chatter has an impact on our emotional state.
-Sometimes that impact is neutral or positive, but more often than not, unfortunately, our thoughts quickly get pulled to things that we are worried about, regrets, doubts and fears.
+Sometimes that impact is neutral or positive, but more often than not, unfortunately, our thoughts quickly get pulled to things that we are worried about, regrets, doubts, and fears.
 Much of this is the self-critical saboteur voice that I speak about in my book, The Four Channels.
 The chatter from our inner critic leads us to feelings of anxiety and low self-confidence.
-Mindfulness Meditation quiets the inner critic voice.
+Mindfulness Meditation quiets the inner critic’s voice.

 How do you do Mindfulness Meditation?

-Self-confidence is fundamental to our success in work, relationships and overall happiness.
-When we feel confident, we don’t waste time and energy doubting ourselves or others’ intentions.
-We are more likely to take positive actions in our lives and have more drive and motivation.
+Self-confidence is fundamental to your success in work, relationships, and overall happiness.
+When you feel confident, you don’t waste time and energy doubting ourselves or others’ intentions.
+You are more likely to take positive actions in your life and have more drive and motivation.
 Join me in the quest to further build on your self-confidence by building this routine into your life.